MohammedSaad114/PDFToys/README.md

 PDFToys runs on 64-bit Windows 10 or later.
 The installer is self-contained, so you do not need to install the .NET runtime separately.
 Microsoft Word, Excel, or PowerPoint is needed only when converting the corresponding Office documents to PDF.

-The first public installer release has not been published yet.
-When it is available, download `PDFToys-0.1.0-setup.exe` from the [latest release](https://github.com/MohammedSaad114/PDFToys/releases/latest), run the setup file, then open PDFToys from the Start menu or its optional desktop shortcut.
+Download the Windows setup `.exe` from the [latest release](https://github.com/MohammedSaad114/PDFToys/releases/latest), then run the installer.

+Open PDFToys from the Start menu or its optional desktop shortcut.
 The installer registers the Explorer context menu automatically.

 ## Features and quick start